SauravDharwadkar/kubernate-setup/k3s/README.md

  i'm using generic/ubuntu2004 becouse i've previusly downloaded in my machine `sudo DISTRO=ubuntu2004 NUM_NODES=2 vagrant up`

+### kubectl connection config can be found at data/k3s.yaml
+this will work from project dir you can export to env and kubectl based on folder location `KUBECONFIG=./data/k3s.yaml kubectl get nodes`

 ### To destroy
 `sudo vagrant destroy `
 #### remove contents from data folder
 `rm -rf data/*`

+### warning
+script may only work in vagrant env need to update sudo/root permission if you using want to use outside